-headquarters4), Dole (U.S./Irish owned, U.S. headquartered5), and Fyffes (Japanese owned, Irish headquartered).
-In addition, giant supermarket chains Walmart, Tesco, Carrefour, Aldi, and Lidl are increasingly purchasing bananas not only from these large brands but also directly from local producers.6 porting country after Ecuador.
+headquarters), Dole (U.S./Irish owned, U.S. headquartered), and Fyffes (Japanese owned, Irish headquartered).
+In addition, giant supermarket chains Walmart, Tesco, Carrefour, Aldi, and Lidl are increasingly purchasing bananas not only from these large brands but also directly from local producers.

+Costa Rica, Colombia, Honduras, Panama, and Ecuador have also been large exporters that began under United Fruit's control.
+In Asia, the Philippines rose to be the top exporter and today is the second largest exporting country after Ecuador.
 In Africa, Cote d'Ivoire has expanded rapidly in recent years to have the largest exports among African exporting countries.
 In the contemporary period, Guatemala held a position as the fifth largest exporter, behind Ecuador, the Philippines, Costa Rica, and Colombia.

-Costa Rica, Colombia, Honduras, Panama, and Ecuador have also been large exporters that began under United Fruit's control.
-In Asia, the Philippines rose to be the top exporter and today is the second largest ex-